 DISENGAGE THE LOCK ASSEMBLY- Disengage the lock pin assembly only after you have lowered the boom close to the ground.
+DO NOT disengage while boom is in boom.

 To disengage the lock assembly (4.43-2), pull the pin out as far as it will go.
 Once the pin is out as far as it will go, it should lock in the out position.
-Make sure that the lock assembly does not re-lock while you are trying to remove the boom.
+Make sure that the lock assembly does not re-lock while you are trying to remove the